 - Board of Trustees meeting notices and agendas

 - Minutes and agendas for board committees are linked from committee lists below

 Board of Trustees Members

 The laws governing the operations of the Teachers’ Retirement System of the State of Kentucky provide that the Board of Trustees is responsible for the general administration, management and proper operation of the retirement system.
 In satisfying this responsibility, each board member acts in a fiduciary capacity.
 The obligation of a fiduciary is the highest duty under law.
 Each TRS board member is, at all times, subject to the statutory and common law duties of a fiduciary and the board policies governing board member conduct.
 As such, TRS board members must file personal financial disclosure statements, sign a policy that prohibits conflicts of interest and agree not accept campaign contributions or gifts from donors who could be perceived to be influencing the trustee in the performance of TRS duties.
 (Details and copies of those policies are contained in the Board Governance Manual linked below.)

-The following standing committees are for 2018-19.
-The membership of each committee can be seen, along with notices, agendas and minutes for that committee, by clicking the link below for that committee.
+The membership of each of the standing committees can be seen — along with notices, agendas and minutes for that committee — by clicking the link below for that committee.